Antonio Pietro Martino

 The Artist, 1975,

-Antonio Martino came from a Philadelphia-based painting family of seven brothers and one sister: Antonio, Albert, Edmond, Ernest, Filomina, Frank, Giovanni, and William, all painted--with Antonio, with brother Giovanni his most recognized follower.
-They were first under the tutelage of their eldest brother, Frank, who in the late 1920s founded a commercial art studio.
+Antonio Martino came from a Philadelphia-based painting family of seven brothers and one sister: Antonio, Albert, Edmond, Ernest, Filomina, Frank, Giovanni, and William, all painted--with Antonio the most recognized artist.
+All were first under the tutelage of their eldest brother, Frank, who in the late 1920s founded a commercial art studio.
 Besides studying with his elder brother, Antonio also studied at the Pennsylvania Academy of the Fine Arts.
 Martino's talent was manifest early on, and at the age of twenty-three, he had two paintings accepted in a PAFA Annual Exhibition.
 Martino went on to win prizes in Philadelphia at the Art Club, the Sketch Club, PAFA, the Philadelphia Sesquicentennial (1926), and in New York.
 In addition to this strong background, Martino also absorbed the light, color and atmosphere of Impressionism through the study of Redfield and Schofield.
 Antonio also worked en pleine air in Manayunk, a hilly mill town along the Schuylkill River, painting the urban cityscape as well.
 Martino lived in Newtown Square until 1971, when he moved to Thousand Oaks, California.
 There he painted west coast landscapes and seascapes in the Santa Barbara and Westlake Village areas.
 He painted until a few months before his death in 1988 [this is the correct date].